 - Student completes the online application on ECU homepage

-- ISPS contacts the student and assists with the entire admission application process until the application is complete for a final review of acceptance by University Registrar
+- ISPS contacts the student and assists with the entire admission application process until the application is complete for a final review of acceptance by the Admissions Director

 - Student is admitted to ECU

 - ISPS issues and sends student their admission letter and I-20

 - The new international student must gain F-1 student status: